istio/istio.io/_docs/tasks/traffic-management/fault-injection.md

   use a 2.8 second delay and then run it against the v3 version of reviews.)

 ## Fault injection using HTTP Abort
-As another test of resiliency, we will introduce a HTTP abort to the ratings microservices for the user "jason". we expect the page to load immediately unlike the delay example and display the "product ratings not available" message.
+As another test of resiliency, we will introduce an HTTP abort to the ratings microservices for the user "jason".
+We expect the page to load immediately unlike the delay example and display the "product ratings not available" message.

 1. Remove the fault delay injection rule before attempting the fault abort rule